 - Tripping, slipping and falling.
 This is a very common cause of workplace injury – encompassing everything from slipping on a wet floor tripping over a chord to falling off a chair, ladder or down a flight of stairs.

 - Being struck by objects.
 Serious injury or death can result from something as simple as a hammer being dropped from an upper level of a construction site.

-According to statistics from Safe Work Australia, and their report titled ‘Workplace Health and Safety (WHS) Statistics Australia 2018’ – the most common cause of work-related fatality is from vehicle collision.
+According to statistics from Safe Work Australia, and their report titled ‘Key Work Health and Safety Statistics Australia (2020)’ – the most common cause of work-related fatality is from vehicle collision.
 Furthermore, the industries where most of these fatalities occur are as follows: Agriculture, Forestry, Fishing, Transport, Postal and Warehousing.